rogersavage/hpt/README.md

 # term
-Minimal code for full-screen text "painting" in the terminal.
+Minimal code for full-screen text "painting" in the terminal with fast full-screen refresh.

 The current version uses the following extended unicode characters for color dithering: